CANSFORD LABS

 This is problematic in any workplace – not least those involving machinery or moving vehicles, like manufacturing, aviation or construction.
 For those in customer-facing roles, employee drug misuse can badly affect a business’ brand by affecting employees’ behaviour towards others.

 In the UK, possession of Xanax without a prescription is illegal, as is supply of the substance.
 Employees using the drug in or around the workplace break their fiduciary duty to arrive and operate at work in a fit, non-inebriated state.
-Employers who knowingly allow the use of drugs on their premises could also find themselves in breach UK drug laws.

 Beyond the legal implications of Xanax misuse in the workplace, many employers will want to protect affected employees from substance addiction – damaging as it is to employees’ potential for health and happiness beyond the workplace.